ic1ic2/ic1ic2/README.md

 🌱 I’m currently exploring the fields of Nlp and have interests in the fields of computer vision and quantum computing too.

-👯 I’m looking to collaborate on exciting projects on computer vision
+👯 I’m looking to collaborate on exciting projects related to Machine Learning and Deep Learning

 📫 How to reach me: aaryanp1980@gmail.com